creative-area/CaMailer/README.md

 -	Single/Multiple To, CC, BCC recipients
 -	Support single/multiple attachments

 ## Requirements

 -	Unix system at this time (Linux, OSX, etc...)
--	You need PHP 5.2.0 or newer.
+-	You need PHP 5.2.0 or newer \* with PHP CLI binary.
 -	MySQL 5.0 or newer (but should also work with previous versions).
--	A local or external SMTP server (Gmail for instance).
+-	A local or external SMTP server (Gmail for example).

--	The CaMailer main script (bin/camailer.php) make use of Unix shell scripting syntax (#!/usr/bin/php).
-Be sure to change this path if your PHP CLI binary path is different.
+\* CaMailer make use of many Pear libraries.
+Most of them are not PHP 5.3 ready yet.
+That's why we prevent strict and deprecated errors form displaying.

 ## Install

-1. Rename/copy "etc/camailercfg.sample.xml" to "etc/camailercfg.xml"
+1. Rename/copy _etc/camailercfg.sample.xml_ to _etc/camailercfg.xml_
-2. Fill "etc/camailercfg.xml" with your own data
+2. Fill _etc/camailercfg.xml_ with your own data
-3. Set the execution attributes of the bin/camailer.php script

-		chmod +x camailer.php

-4. Init the queuing table in the database of your choice with the following command :
+3. Init the queuing table in the database of your choice with the following command :

-		./camailer.php initdb
+		{YOUR_PHP_BINARY_PREFIX}/php ./camailer.php initdb

 ## Usage

-3 commands are available at this time :
+3 commands are available at this time.
+Here is the result of the genral help call :

+	{YOUR_PHP_BINARY_PREFIX}/php ./camailer.php --help

 	./camailer.php [options]
 	./camailer.php [options] <command> [options] [args]